oracle/python-oracledb/doc/src/api_manual/pipeline.rst

     In this release, pipelining support is experimental and subject to change.

+Pipelining is only supported in python-oracledb Thin mode with :ref:`asyncio <concurrentprogramming>`.
 See :ref:`pipelining` for more information about pipelining.

 .. note::